jhou1/docker-iscsi/README.md

 oc create -f iscsi-target.yml
 ```

-After your pod is created, run `oc get pod iscsi-target -o yaml | grep podIP`, the IP address will be used later for your initiator setup.

 ## Verify iscsi setup is successful

 After pod is `Running`, run `oc exec iscsi-target -- targetcli ls /iscsi/iqn.2016-04.test.com:storage.target00/tpg1`, you should see